Securities Litigation & SEC Enforcement

 TEAM

-Our team is made up of experienced securities and financial services attorneys, including a former Assistant Director from the SEC’s Division of Enforcement, a former Chief Counsel in FINRA's Department of Enforcement, several former Assistant U.S. Attorneys, members of the prestigious American Law Institute and several fellows of the American College of Trial Attorneys, and the American Board of Criminal Lawyers.
+Our team is made up of experienced securities and financial services attorneys, including a former Assistant Director from the SEC’s Division of Enforcement, several former Assistant U.S. Attorneys, members of the prestigious American Law Institute and fellows of the American College of Trial Attorneys, and the American Board of Criminal Lawyers.
 Our litigators trained at some of the nation’s best law schools and clerked for federal court judges, including a Justice of the U.S. Supreme Court.

 In today’s environment, companies may have to simultaneously respond to government investigations, arbitrations and civil litigation.
 Parallel actions frequently raise interdisciplinary legal questions.
 Cozen O’Connor actively incentivizes cross-practice consultation and our securities litigators routinely collaborate with their colleagues in the white collar criminal defense and corporate securities practices.